Alex-Wengg/opencvpygame/README.md

 on Python since it has so much stuff to do.
 It was kinda of fun doing this project since I did learn a lot.
 For example, plan out the subtasks and find the right modules for it.
 I rate this 7 / 10.

-1. I learn how to open websites on Python and download the images related links
+1. I learn how to open websites on Python and download the images related links( found on the imagehunter.py)

-2. How to train Haar cascades and adjust the images for better results
+2. How to train Haar cascades and adjust the images for better results(the instructions are on the cascademakerimg.txt)

-3. Use a camera as a background for Pygame
+3. Use a camera as a background for Pygame(the main.py)

-4. Make a semi-parody of Osu
+4. Make a semi-parody of Osu(game.py)

 Special thanks to these websites for helping my projects came to fruition and my Grade 11 coding too